ozyohthree/gitops-demo-deploy-config/README.md

 age.repository=quay.io/ohthree/gitops-demo-system
 ```

-# To enable deployment from a cicd namespace
+# To enable deployment from builds done in namespace called cicd

 - Run the ```update-permissions.sh``` script to give the dev namespace default serviceaccount permission to pull images from the cicd namespace